yangc95/yangc95/README.md

 # Hi there ✨

 My name is Christine and I'm a developer originally from New York.
-I am a Healthcare turned Tech professional!
+I am a Healthcare turned Techie!
 I attended [App Academy's](https://www.appacademy.io/) immersive Software Engineering bootcamp where I learned the fundamentals of data structures and algorithms.

 [Altus Empire](https://github.com/yangc95/altus-empire?organization=yangc95&organization=yangc95) is my first collaborative full stack project.

-I am also with [Codecademy](https://www.codecademy.com/), working on some fulfilling projects that involve reviewing and maintaining quality content for learners of all backgrounds ⁠— especially new learners who may not know where to begin!
+Currently, I am taking a study break.

+I was previously with [Codecademy](https://www.codecademy.com/) as a Content Contributor and with DailyPay as a Support Engineer.

 I enjoy reading up on programming languages, technologies/stacks, and documentation!

-Previously a FT Support Engineer with DailyPay.

 ## Languages and technologies